God's Not Dead: We the People

 God's Not Dead: We the People is a 2021 American Christian drama film directed by Vance Null, with a script written by Tommy Blaze, from an original story co-authored by Cary Solomon and Chuck Konzelman.
-The sequel to God's Not Dead: A Light in Darkness and the fourth installment in the God's Not Dead series, the plot centers around Rev. David "Dave" Hill's role in presenting a case for God before Congress.
+The sequel to God's Not Dead: A Light in Darkness and the fourth installment in the God's Not Dead series, the plot centers around Christian minister David Hill's role in defending religious homeschooling before Congress.
+The film stars David A. R. White, Antonio Sabato Jr., Francesca Battistelli, Judge Jeanne Pirro, Isaiah Washington, and William Forsythe.

 The film was released on October 4, 2021, in a three-night theatrical engagement, and grossed over $1.1 million in the domestic box office.

-A sequel titled, God's Not Dead: Rise Up is in production and scheduled for a 2023 release.
+A sequel titled, God's Not Dead: In God We Trust was released on September 12, 2024.

 Plot

-A group of parents led by a local pastor are home-schooling their children when a representative from social services makes an unannounced visit and determines the parents' teaching is not sufficient, in light of the requirements of the common core state standards.
-A local judge, played by Jeanine Pirro, gives them a week to prove that their education is adequate or the students will be forced to go to public school.
-The pastor and the parents head to Washington, D.C. to testify in front of a Congressional sub-committee on home-schooling.
-Much of the last half of the film consists mainly of long speeches by the parents, pastor, and members of Congress over the topic of home-schooling.
+A group of parents led by a local pastor, Dave Hill, are home-schooling their children when a representative from social services makes an unannounced visit and determines the parents' teaching is not sufficient in meeting federal education standards.
+The parents are summoned to court after their curriculum is deemed non-compliant with state educational standards.
+The families argue that they should have the right to educate their children in alignment with their religious beliefs.
+When the judge rules in favor of the state, the families, along with Reverend Dave, decide to appeal the decision.

+They travel to Washington, D.C., where they seek to make their case in front of a congressional subcommittee.
+With assistance from fictional Congressman Daryl Smith, they argue that government oversight of their curriculum infringes upon parental rights and religious freedoms.
+The film culminates in a hearing where Reverend Dave and the families present their views on individual liberties and the role of the state in education.
+Following the conclusion of the hearing, a judge rules in favor of Dave Hill and the families' appeal.